-Oregano essential oil’s zit zapping abilities can be attributed to the higher levels of Phenol contains.
+Oregano essential oil’s zit zapping abilities can be attributed to the higher levels of Phenol it contains.
 Phenol is an organic compound with powerful antibacterial, antiviral, anti-parasitic, and anti-fungal properties.

-Lavender essential oil is well known for its abilities to help you relax and drift off into a soothing sleep with ease.
+Lavender essential oil is well known for its abilities to help you relax and drift off into soothing sleep with ease.
 And there is just something about the aroma of lavender that I love.
-I use it to help me relax by dabbing it my wrists and temples, and it calms me down and gets me ready for bed.
+I use it to help me relax by dabbing it on my wrists and temples, and it calms me down and gets me ready for bed.
 You can also use lavender oil to treat acne when it’s diluted down to a 2% solution.

 You’ve probably tried Rosemary with chicken or lamb.
 But did you know that this delicious herb can also be used to treat acne?
 Rosemary essential oil for acne has been used for thousands of years to treat different types of skin conditions.
 It contains antiseptic and anti-inflammatory properties.
 These properties aid in reducing skin irritation and acne breakouts.

-Eucalyptus essential oil has properties that help fight acne.
+Eucalyptus essential oil also possesses properties that help fight acne.
 Its an antiseptic, antibacterial, anti-inflammatory properties all work together to kill the bacteria that causes acne and relieve your skin from irritation.
 Just add a few drops of eucalyptus essential oil in a gentle non-comedogenic cream and apply it to your skin.

 Now if you have any natural remedies that you use for treating acne, let me know in the comments section below.
 I would love to hear about them.